This Is Not The Answer

 I accept Edward's information that as a unit, the ‘New Beetle’ is much improved over the original J.Mays Concept One prototype I was referring to.
 Certainly now basing it on the most recent Golf platform, rather than the Polo platform of before, and adding the latest and greatest bits from the Group parts bin, you could easily build a half-decent car.
 But that just means it’s a Golf with a different body, not a ‘Beetle.’
 The SEAT Ibiza and Toledo are also based on the same Golf platform – are they Beetles too, by Edward’s logic?

 Edward’s argument about interior room also does not stack up.
 Just because it's based on the Golf platform doesn't mean it's as roomy as a Golf.
-There are other factors, such as the shape and width of the body, and the position of the seats, that affect interior room.
+There are other factors, such as the shape and width of the body and roof, and the position of the seats, that affect interior room.
 And anecdotal evidence about 6'4" mates is not good enough.

 Consider that the Beetle and Karmann Ghia share almost the same chassis, but one is a lot roomier inside than the other – the Ghia’s platform, in fact, is slightly wider than the Beetle’s at the front corners.
 The Type 3 is roomier again, with a wider and squarer floorpan, but remember it still has the same wheelbase as the Beetle, 2400mm.
 The T1 and T2 Kombis also have the same 2400mm wheelbase, but with vastly more room inside.
 Sorry, but roominess is determined by the body shape, not the platform.
 The pictures I’ve seen show a Concept One with a cramped rear seat and a vast wasted dashboard space, owing to the constraints of trying to fit a rear-engined body shape on a front-drive Golf.
 I maintain that the Concept One is far more cramped than a Golf, and I'll have to see one before I change my mind.

 And price?
 If you can sell the thing here ‘line-ball’ with the Korean compacts (ie. under $20,000), I'll run naked up Pitt St (it later debuted at $37,000 - Ed).
 Over-pricing of Volkswagens has always been a problem in Australia, particularly since 1977 when all VWs have been fully imported.
-And yes, the Beetle was not cheap in its day; the Deluxe 1200 sold for around £950 in the early 1960s, quite a bit more than the Mini.
+And yes, the Beetle was not cheap in its day; the Deluxe 1200 sold for around £950 in the early 1960s, quite a bit more than the Mini 850 and several other small British and French cars on our market.
 But don’t forget VW Australia introduced a stripped-down Standard model for £799 in 1962, but it did not sell anywhere near as well as the more expensive Deluxe.
 And look at the utter failure of the cheap, crude Country Buggy on the market.
 Australians have always been happy to pay a bit more for deluxe touches – it is value, not price alone, that is the factor.
 I am convinced that, if a Golf and a ‘New Beetle’ are available for the same price, the Golf will win the sales race hands down as it is better value.
 If TKM has to resort to ‘discounting’ to sell the New Beetle, then there goes your argument about the car’s worth.

 No matter how good the Concept One is now as a design, however, remember that we are expected to think of it not as just another new VW model (such as the ‘VW Concept’, which I could probably tolerate), but as the VW ‘New Beetle’, which I cannot.
 For you to call it a Beetle it must by definition be everything that the original Beetle was, just as the Golf 2 and 3 are everything Golf 1 was (and more!)
 Plainly it is not.